hmk81996/python-api-challenge/README.md

 # Results and Analysis

 The only weather data variables with a very strong correlation was latitude and tempature in the northern hemisphere.
-Latitude and tempature in the southern hemisphere was moderate.
+Latitude and tempature correlation in the southern hemisphere was moderate.
 For all other variables compared with latitude (humidity, cloudiness and windspeed), the correlation was very weak (and perhaps none).
+These results provide evidence that a location's proximity to the equator does indeed have a strong effect on its temperature.

 # Challenges